How to use Microsoft Intune documentation

-This article provides resources and tips for using the Microsoft Endpoint Manager documentation library.
-It applies to Configuration Manager, Microsoft Intune, and Autopilot, and covers the following areas:
+This article provides resources and tips for using the Microsoft Intune product family documentation library.
+It applies to Configuration Manager, Microsoft Intune, Endpoint analytics, and Autopilot, and covers the following areas:

 - How to search